alexgenin/chouca/README.md

 )
 ```

-Running the model for 200 iterations on a 100x100 grid is another few lines of code:
+Running the model for 200 iterations on a 100x100 grid is another couple of lines:

 ```r
 initmat <- generate_initmat(kubo, c(0.5, 0.5), 100, 100)